RAINWATER HARVESTING - Newton, MA

 The total roof area of this new home and garage was 3,942 square feet.
 By designing a green roof for the garage, the area of impervious surfaces was reduced to 2,765 square feet.

-Our initial proposal was to channel the rainwater from the remaining roof surfaces to roof gardens and infiltration planters in the surrounding landscape.
+Our initial proposal was to channel the rainwater from the remaining roof surfaces to gardens and infiltration planters in the surrounding landscape.